tinkersec/tinkerwriterdeck/README.md

 Then disconnect from wifi and enjoy.

-Security Note: For Full Disk Encryption, please configure during installation of Debian.
+Security Note: For password-protected Full Disk Encryption, please configure during installation of Debian.

 Without Full Disk Encryption, please consider that:
 - No password is required to log into the writer deck.